santic113/Data-Project/README.md

 Workspace where I will post some of the personal data science projects I work on.

-In the "Forecasting Fortune 500 company stock.R" file you will find how to get the data for the stock.
-The actual forecast is NOT done here in this space.
+**Forecasting Fortune 500 company stock.R** file you will find how to get the data for the stock.
+Meaning, the packages used in that file is how we retrieved all the fortune 500 companies historical stock prices.

+**Prophet Forecasting Fortune 500 Company Stock.R** file you will find the prophet forecasting script that actually creates your forecast.
+Here we account for holidays and build out the model for all the stock using a for loop.

+**Tools used** R, GoogleBigquery, SQL.

  If you have Rstudio downloaded everything should run smoothly.